cuulee/Weather-deploy-tutorial/README.md

 At the end, you will see dashboard of your application:
 ![screen shot 2017-03-10 at 9 52 56 am](https://cloud.githubusercontent.com/assets/10218864/23806935/83e94c58-0578-11e7-8850-351f34794a6b.png)

+Go to the application's URL (something like: Default-Environment.ycn9jgnj6p.us-west-2.elasticbeanstalk.com), confirm that your app is live and well:

 #Github to Semaphore
+Upload your app to Github, no need to upload node_modules, you will be able to specify build commands on Semaphore.
+This repo has a sample app, ready for deploy.

+Next step is authorize Semaphore to access your code on Github.
+Follow this simple steps:
+>Create new project on Semaphore.
+>Where is your repository hosted?
+Select: Github
+>Let Semaphore access: Select: All repos
+>You'll be redirected to OAuth screen, click "Authorize application"
+>Select repository.
+Select repo for deploy from the list of all repos.
+>Select branch.
+Select branch for deploy from the list of all branches.
+I deploy from master branch in this example.

 #Sempahore to AWS